 It's possible your doctor may suggest only monitoring your arteriovenous fistula, especially if it's small and doesn't cause any other health problems.
-Some small arteriovenous fistulas close without treatment.
+Some small arteriovenous fistulas close by themselves without treatment.

 If your arteriovenous fistula requires treatment, your doctor may recommend:

 Ultrasound-guided compression.
 If you have an arteriovenous fistula in your legs and it's easily visible on ultrasound, treatment with ultrasound-guided compression may be an option for you.
 In this treatment, an ultrasound probe is used to compress the fistula and block blood flow to the damaged blood vessels.